 We’re always open to a new makeup brand to fall in love with, but MAC has been leading the beauty industry for decades now and we can count on them to consistently deliver for all skin tones.

 Fashion publicist and creator Jennifer Burchette praises this radiant vitamin E-infused face powder because the full collection was made with hues in mind for Black women.
-"Teyana Taylor made the collection in hopes of inspiring Black women, highlighting how our black is beautiful and anything is possible.
+"Teyana Taylor made the collection in hopes of inspiring Black women, highlighting how our Black is beautiful and anything is possible.
 How can I not support that?” she says.

-Best Subtle Glow: Trinny London The Right Light Highlighter in Sunlight
+Best Subtle Glow: Trinny London The Right Light Highlighter

 This subtle cream highlighter offers a natural glow sans the glittery shine.
 The hydrating formula blends into the skin seamlessly for low key radiance, or you can build on it for a bolder highlight.
 Users rave that it is moisturizing, easy to blend, and catches the perfect amount of light all day long.

-Best Intense Glow: Milk Makeup Flex Highlighter in Glazed
+Best Intense Glow: Milk Makeup Flex Highlighter

 If you’re a “more is more” kind of person, then this highly pigmented highlighter is the choice for you.
 Dallas based makeup artist Julia Idaewor raves, “It’s shimmery, yet creamy at the same time.
 It’s not too light, not too gold, and most importantly, it doesn’t leave that dry chalky look on your cheekbones.
 It gives you a very subtle, inner glow.
-It’s truly the perfect highlighter for black women.”
+It’s truly the perfect highlighter for Black women.”

 If you love a sultry, bronzy glow, then this one is for you.
 It has a rich chocolate brown color enhanced with gold pearl shimmers that make it especially flattering on dark skin tones.